-In the beginning, you will notice that we will be revisiting some topics that you have encountered in your previous courses.
+The following is a non-exhaustive list of topics to be covered in the course.
+In the beginning, you will notice that we will be revisiting some topics in Linear/Matrix Algebra and Multivariate Statistics.
 Then we will start advanced topics.
-Our primary goal will be to reinforce the fundamental concepts, and to have a solid understanding of linear models in both regression and analysis of variance perspective.
+Our primary goal will be to reinforce the fundamental concepts, and to have a solid understanding of Linear Models.